jsonzilla/UTL/docs/blog/map_macro_reflection.md

 An there it is, we have all the basic building blocks of a proper reflection!

-A "clean" implementation including all of this and some other convenient functions is provided by **utl::struct_reflect** header which can be found [here](https://github.com/DmitriBogdanov/UTL/blob/master/include/UTL/struct_reflect.hpp).
+A "clean" implementation including all of this and some other convenient functions is provided by **utl::struct_reflect** header which can be found [here](https://github.com/DmitriBogdanov/UTL/blob/master/docs/module_struct_reflect.md).

-## Some neat tricks
+## Some examples

-Below are some of the "neat examples" showcasing how such reflection can be used.
+Below are some a few small examples showcasing how such reflection can be used.

 ### Debug printing